Treatment of Pressure Injuries with CAMPs: An Evidence-Based Approach

 Pressure injuries (PIs) represent a profound clinical and economic burden, concentrated disproportionately in post-acute care.
 Over 2.5 million Americans develop PIs annually, and NPIAP data reveal a 20–30% incidence in skilled nursing facilities.
 The annual US treatment cost is estimated at $26.8 billion.
 Patients who develop PIs face a 3.6-fold increase in mortality; for PIs involving deeper structures, mortality can reach 70% at 180 days.
 The post-acute population—older adults with reduced mobility, impaired perfusion, polypharmacy, and malnutrition—is especially vulnerable, and standard of care alone is often insufficient for full-thickness wounds in this setting.

 Cellular, acellular, and matrix-like products (CAMPs) offer an effective approach to resetting the stalled healing trajectory of these wounds.
-Real world evidence and clinical experience have shown that (CAMPs) are extremely beneficial for these patients.
+Clinical experience and real world evidence have shown that CAMPs are extremely beneficial for these patients.

 Establishing a Clinical Protocol